Political Science 101 is a 115,000(+) word novel about two best friends embarking on two different (yet identical) personal and professional journeys.

-As both men struggle to maintain their morals, their principles, their values, and their friendship, they are challenged by conflicts new and old, small and large, personal and public.
+As both men struggle to maintain their morals, their principles, and their friendship, they are challenged by conflicts new and old, small and large, personal and public.